neronotdante/openFoamDevGuide/Solver/waveFoam/readme.md

 The formula above is a scalar transport equation without source term and conviction term.

-Compile it run it and paraview it in the testCase folder.
+Compile it, run it and paraview it, in the testCase folder.